it-dept-cis/RABET-V-Pilot/docs/source/Activities/RTP_Submission.md

 RABET-V does not dictate a particular notation for submitted diagrams; however, where possible RTP’s should follow provided examples, which are based on UML Component Diagrams.

+RABET-V uses automated analysis tools to evaluate software architecture without direct access to source code.
+RTPs will be required to process their source code through such tools in order to make further software level analysis possible.

 Initial Submission: Always required

 Revision Submission: When changed from last submission

 > A lack of architecture documentation and diagrams will not exclude a pilot participant from the program.
 The pilot program will work with the provider to create documentation and diagrams which are missing.